eduvpn/documentation/IPV6.md

 ## IPv6 Routing

-IPv6 routing can be, and is, by default enabled in `/etc/sysctl.d/70-vpn.conf`:
+IPv6 routing can be, and is, by default enabled in `/etc/sysctl.d/70-vpn.conf` where `eth0` is the external interface of your VPN server:

 ```
+# **ONLY** needed for IPv6 configuration through auto configuration.
+Do **NOT**
+# use this in production, you SHOULD be using STATIC addresses!
+net.ipv6.conf.eth0.accept_ra = 2

+# enable IPv4 and IPv6 forwarding
 net.ipv4.ip_forward = 1
 net.ipv6.conf.all.forwarding = 1
-# allow RA for IPv6 which is disabled by default when enabling IPv6 forwarding
-# **REMOVE** for static IPv6 configurations!
-net.ipv6.conf.all.accept_ra = 2
 ```

-For production you MUST remove the `net.ipv6.conf.all.accept_ra` line as you'll be using static IPv6 addresses and thus not need this, so the only contents MUST be:
+For production you MUST remove the `net.ipv6.conf.eth0.accept_ra = 2` line as you'll be using static IPv6 addresses and thus not need this, so the only contents SHOULD be:

 ```
 net.ipv4.ip_forward = 1